Guide to 5 Days on Oahu

 Every trip is a new experience.
 My advice is, don’t try to recreate the magic of the first one.
 Instead, try something new, something unexpected, something cheap even.
 Instead of staying at a hotel, we booked a condo through VRBO in Honolulu, located across the zoo.
 Who needs a fancy suite when we plan on spending most of our time at the beach?
 This time, we plan on having new experiences and possibly revisiting some that we’ve tried before.

-Having only 5 days on the Island, it is important that you maximize and spend your time wisely.
+Having only 5 days in Oahu Island, it is important that you maximize and spend your time wisely.
 And it starts with booking your flight and having an early arrival.
 This is key to maximizing your time.
 And if you’re lucky, and get a later flight back, that’s definitely a bonus.
 If you’re like me, the kind that just wants to spend time on the beach, eat, shop, repeat, continue reading along.
 I’ll throw in a few minor hikes in between for those sporty ones.

 Our plane touched down at 11 o’clock on a Friday morning.
 We got lei’d as soon as we got off the plane.
 What a great way to rebound after that TSA fiasco.
 Actually, we paid extra for a lei greeting at the airport when we booked our tickets through Hawaiian airlines.